 - 13.3.1.
-The Municipality shall participate in discussions with utility providers such as hydroelectric power, communications/telecommunications facilities and utilities, broadband fibre optics, and natural gas to ensure that sufficient infrastructure is or will be in place to serve the Secondary Plan Area. - 13.3.2.
+The Municipality shall participate in discussions with utility providers such as Hydro One Networks Inc., communications/telecommunications facilities and utilities, broadband fibre optics, and natural gas to ensure that sufficient infrastructure is or will be in place to serve the Secondary Plan Area. - 13.3.2.
 The Municipality shall promote utilities to be planned for and installed in common trenches, where feasible, in a coordinated and integrated manner in order to be more efficient, cost effective, and minimize disruption. - 13.3.3.
 Utility services shall be developed to be compatible with the general character of the surrounding uses and minimize visual impact.
-The Municipality will encourage utility providers to consider innovative methods of containing utility services on or within streetscape features such as gateways, lamp posts, transit shelters, etc., when determining appropriate locations for large utility equipment and utility cluster sites. - 13.3.4.
-As per Policy 12.6.2, a Hydro One Corridor runs through and south of the Secondary Plan Area.
+The Municipality will encourage utility providers to consider innovative methods of containing utility services on or within streetscape features such as gateways, lamp posts, transit shelters, etc., when determining appropriate locations for large utility equipment and utility cluster sites.

+13.3.4.
+As per Policy 12.7.2, a Hydro Corridor runs through and south of the Secondary Plan Area.
 The corridor is classified as a 500 kV Transmission Line.
-Consultation with Hydro One is required through the development application process to confirm the permitted uses within the hydro right-of-way.
-All applications are subject to Hydro One's clearance.
+Consultation with Hydro One Networks Inc. is required through the development application process to confirm the permitted uses within the Hydro Corridor.
+Secondary uses, such as active and passive recreation, agriculture, other utilities, and uses such as outdoor storage that are accessory to adjacent land uses, are encouraged on hydro corridor lands, where compatible with surrounding land uses.
+However, a proponent should be aware of the primacy of a hydro corridor is for electricity generation facilities and transmission and distribution systems, and that secondary uses require technical approval from Hydro One Networks Inc.